vecin2/console_colors_study/README.md

 ### Imlementing new Global functions
-Globals functions can easily implemented by adding the function to the `globals.py`.
-The function will be picked up and added to the template environment and making it available for template to use.
+Globals functions can easily implemented by adding the function to the `globals.py` module.
+The function is added automatically to the template enviroment and therefore available for templates to use it.

 ### Implementing new  Filters
  Filters are picked up by the environment by name convention.
 The system looks for classes under the `/filters` whith the class name matching the capitalize name of the filter +"Filter".
 For example: